 Housing is not provided for students attending J-Term on Loyola's Lakeshore Campus.
 Housing will be available for the two classes that will be offered at our LUREC campus in Woodstock, IL.

-J-Term 2017 undergraduate tuition is $751 per credit hour.
-Graduate tuition for the School of Social Work is $1007 per credit hour.
-Some program-specific tuition may vary.
-Visit the Office of the Bursar to find out more about tuition.
-E-Bills for J-Term courses will be generated in mid-December and all tuition and fees for J-Term courses will be due on Thursday, January 5, 2017.
+J-Term 2018 undergraduate tuition is $770 per credit hour and $655 for students in the School of Continuing and Professional Studies.
+For information regarding graduate tuition please visit the Office of the Bursar webpage.
+E-Bills for J-Term courses will be generated in mid-December and all tuition and fees for J-Term courses will be due on Thursday, January 4, 2018.

 Student activity and technology fees will be waived for the J-Term session.
 Lab and associated class fees, however, will apply to some courses.
 Please review the fee schedule for more information.